Dynasty-Li/Dynasty-Li.github.io/index.md

 Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a bachelor's degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in the UK).
 I am also an IEEE Student Member.

-For more details about me, please read my website and my [CV/Resume](/papers/CV.pdf) (however, it won't be updated frequently).
+For more details about me, please read my website and my [CV/Resume](/papers/CV.pdf).

 <h2 id="Research-Interests">Research Interests</h2>